-On the basis of the Conductivity, there are four types of substances – Conductors, Insulators, Semiconductors and Superconductors.
+On the basis of the conductivity, there are four types of substances – Conductors, Insulators, Semiconductors and Superconductors.
 Semiconductors are the type of material having the conductivity greater than the insulators but less than that of the conductors.

-Examples of semiconductors:
+Examples of semiconductor materials:

-Silicon (Si), Germanium (Ge) are two most common Semiconductors.
+Silicon (Si), Germanium (Ge) are two most common semiconductors.
 Apart from these, there are some compound semiconductors like Gallium Arsenide (GaAs), Indium Phosphide (InP), Indium Arsenide (InAs) etc.